fpc/FPCSource/tests/readme.txt

 ------------------------

-It is possible to run the test suite in parallel, but only when using the "all" target and only if SINGLEDOTESTRUNS is not used.
+It is possible to run the test suite in parallel, but only when using the "all", "full" or "fulldb" targets and only if SINGLEDOTESTRUNS is not used.
 Under those circumstances, it is safe to use -jx, with x the number of tests that can be compiled and run in parallel.
 E.g.

-  make all TEST_FPC=path_to_your_compiler -j 2
+  make full TEST_FPC=path_to_your_compiler -j 2

-After running the tests in parallel, you will probably want to get the summary.
-This can be achieved making the "digest" target after the "all" target has finished, e.g.

-  make digest TEST_FPC=path_to_your_compiler

 Make sure to clean the test suite between two runs for the same platform.